ohmvaghela/Learn/go/basic_syntax.md

 }
 ```

-**2. Custom Function Type**
+**2. Derive Function Type**
-- You can define custom function types, which can be useful for working with functions as first-class citizens.
+- You can define derive function types, which can be useful for working with functions as first-class citizens.
 - This allows you to create specialized function signatures and add methods to function types

 ```go